tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

   update_model(glmnet_tune_spec)
 ```

 Now we will use a similar extraction function.
-We add additional argument to retain coefficients that are coerced to zero by the lasso penalty:
+We add an additional argument to retain coefficients that are shrunk to zero by the lasso penalty:

 ```r